 As a reminder, the Provider Self-Audit Claims Recovery Template should only be utilized in those cases of potential Fraud, Waste or Abuse.
-Billing mistakes or errors should be corrected by following Magellan's Claims Resubmission process whereby a provider can submit a Corrected Claim (see Magellan's Provider Handbook Supplement for details).
+Billing mistakes or errors should be corrected by following Magellan's Claims Resubmission process whereby a provider can submit a Corrected Claim (see page 70 of Magellan's Provider Handbook Supplement for details).

-Please submit all PAHC Medicaid self-reports and accompanying documentation to the following address: PAHCSelfreport@magellanhealth.com
+Please submit all PAHC Medicaid self-reports and accompanying documentation to the following e-mail address: PAHCSelfreport@magellanhealth.com